LeidenUniversityLibrary/cds-lab-homepage/docs/index.md

 ## Mirador demonstrations

-Early demonstrations of IIIF using Mirador are hosted on [DigitalScholarship.nl](https://digitalscholarship.nl/view/).
+Demonstrations of IIIF functionality using Mirador are hosted at [IIIF demonstrations](iiif-demo/).

 ## UBL maps in Geoplaza